Get the List of Tasks task.item.list

 How to Use Examples in Documentation

-Get a list of all tasks (pagination will default to 50 items per page).
+Get the list of all tasks (pagination will default to 50 items per page).

 curl -X POST \